astrofra/pouet-db-parser/readme.md

 2. **Parse and Classify**: Processes the dump, organizing productions by platform and checking for download links.
 3. **Remap Links**: Maps download links from `ftp.scene.org` to a local backup location.
 4. **Save Results**: Saves classified productions into JSON files for easy access.

+## Functions Overview

+This document provides an overview of the key functions in the script, focusing on their role in handling Pouet.net data and resolving download links to a local backup of `ftp.scene.org`.

+### `fetch_data()`

+- **Purpose**: Fetches the latest production dump from Pouet.net.
+- **Details**:
+  - Connects to the Pouet.net API to retrieve metadata about all available database dumps.
+  - Downloads the most recent dump (a compressed JSON file) and saves it locally for further processing.
+- **Why It Matters**:
+  - Pouet.net hosts metadata about demoscene productions.
+This function ensures you are working with the most up-to-date data.

+### `parse_and_classify(filename, platforms, scene_org_local_copy, scene_org_roots)`

+- **Purpose**: Reads the downloaded Pouet.net dump and organizes productions by platform.
+- **Details**:
+  - Unzips and parses the JSON dump file.
+  - Iterates through each production, checking if it has a download link.
+  - If the link is hosted on `ftp.scene.org`, it remaps the URL to point to a local backup directory.
+  - Classifies productions based on their platform (e.g., Amstrad CPC, Amiga AGA).
+- **Why It Matters**:
+  - Helps you organize and access productions by platform.
+  - Resolves links to local files, enabling offline exploration of archived content.

+### `save_platform_data(platform_dict)`

+- **Purpose**: Saves the classified productions into JSON files, organized by platform.
+- **Details**:
+  - Creates a `db/` directory if it doesn’t exist.
+  - For each platform, writes its associated productions to a separate JSON file (e.g., `db/amiga_aga.json`).
+- **Why It Matters**:
+  - Provides a structured and easily accessible format for exploring productions offline.

+### `fetch_pouet_prods(platforms, scene_org_local_copy, scene_org_roots)`

+- **Purpose**: High-level orchestration function that ties together the data fetching, classification, and saving steps.
+- **Details**:
+  - Calls `fetch_data()` to download the latest Pouet.net dump.
+  - Passes the dump to `parse_and_classify()` for processing and classification.
+  - Saves the results using `save_platform_data()`.
+- **Why It Matters**:
+  - Acts as the main workflow for processing Pouet.net data and resolving links.

+### `fetch_platforms()`

+- **Purpose**: Retrieves a list of supported platforms from the Pouet.net API.
+- **Details**:
+  - Queries Pouet.net for a list of all platforms (e.g., Amiga, SNES).
+  - Returns the list in alphabetical order for consistency.
+- **Why It Matters**:
+  - Dynamically fetches the platform list to ensure compatibility with new platforms added to Pouet.net.

+### Constants

+#### `SCENE_ORG_FTP_ROOT`
+- Base URL for files hosted on `ftp.scene.org`.
+- Used to identify and remap links to the local backup.

+#### `SCENE_ORG_HTTP_ROOT`
+- HTTP mirror of `ftp.scene.org`.
+Mirrors on scene.org exist to distribute the load across multiple servers, ensuring faster downloads and higher availability of demoscene files for users worldwide.
+- Also used for link remapping.